admin@avfrc.org

 · Emergency evacuation plan is practiced monthly and documented

-I have received a copy of the VELC Parent Policy Brochure.
+I have received a copy of the Parent Handbook and agree to abide with the procedures in this book, which include

 ___________________________________________________